-Calculations for end of tax year 2017
+Calculations for the end of the tax year 2017

 In most cases, tax calculations and deductions are handled by your employer.
 It is assumed that you pay the correct tax by the end of the year.

-This is because the forms indicate that you may have overpaid or underpaid tax.
+The forms indicate that you may have overpaid or underpaid tax.

 According to HMRC, PAYE works well for an estimated 85% of people.
 But certain situations can make tax complicated.

 For instance, you work more than one job, have more than one pension, or receive more than one taxable state benefit.
 This makes calculating tax deductions complicated.